msillano/tuyaDAEMON/tuyaDAEMON/README.md

 But DPs can be structured (even complex) e.g. in the case of configuration data, usually defined in a page of the UI, and not used for tests._
 _Usually the UI is passive, i.e. shows the received values as response of user events.
 But it can use the REFRESH for a faster update._

+Any DP as is own behavior:

-- A DP can be **PUSHED**, at the initiative of the device, especially to keep the UI updated:
+- A DP can be **PUSHED** proctively by a device, especially to keep the UI updated:
    - at regular intervals (for example, every hour, at XX:00:00 see [TRV_Thermostatic_Radiator_Valve](https://github.com/msillano/tuyaDAEMON/blob/main/devices/TRV_Thermostatic_Radiator_Valve/device_TRV_Thermostatic_Radiator.pdf).'Hist day target T').
    - at irregular intervals (unknown rule) (e.g. [Temperature_Humidity_Sensor](https://github.com/msillano/tuyaDAEMON/tree/main/devices/Temperature_Humidity_Sensor/device_Temperature_Humidity_Sensor.pdf).'temperature')
-   - at a change in value (e.g. every 30 * k: [smart_breaker](https://github.com/msillano/tuyaDAEMON/blob/main/devices/smart_breaker/device_smart_breaker.pdf).'countdown ', e.g. at any variation: [device_switch-4CH](https://github.com/msillano/tuyaDAEMON/blob/main/devices/switch-4CH/device_switch-4CH.pdf).'countdown1')
+   - at a change in value (e.g. every 30s * k: [smart_breaker](https://github.com/msillano/tuyaDAEMON/blob/main/devices/smart_breaker/device_smart_breaker.pdf).'countdown ', e.g. at any variation: [device_switch-4CH](https://github.com/msillano/tuyaDAEMON/blob/main/devices/switch-4CH/device_switch-4CH.pdf).'countdown1')
    - for some DPs (e.g. sensors) PUSH may be the unique capability.(e.g. [Temperature_Humidity_Sensor](https://github.com/msillano/tuyaDAEMON/tree/main/devices/Temperature_Humidity_Sensor/device_Temperature_Humidity_Sensor.pdf)).

 - **GET(dp)** is without side effects, it can be requested as many times as you want.
 GET returns: